rceuls/schorremorrie-hugo/content/classes/_index.md

 +++
 archetype = "chapter"
-title = "Rules"
+title = "Classes"
 weight = 1
 +++

-Core rules
+An overview of classes